ronilaukkarinen/advanced-media-offloader/README.md

 This is an unofficial fork of the [Advanced Media Offloader](https://wordpress.org/plugins/advanced-media-offloader/) plugin.

+> [!WARNING]
+> This plugin is NOT maintained by the original author and is not recommended for production use.
+Use with caution and at your own risk.
+Recommended to test with smaller sites before using on larger sites.
+WP CLI plugin works, but is work in progress.

 ## Description

 Offload WordPress media to Amazon S3, DigitalOcean Spaces, Min.io or Cloudflare R2.